joonasy/rebirth/docs/css/style.md

 * **4.** Layout components are the key components in structuring our site.
 Some layout components such as `Footer` or `Header` may represent only a partion of our site unlike `Grid` which can be used multiple times to build various sections of our site.
     * `Container`, `Grid`, `Width` and `Wrap` are all reusable layout components.
 * **5.** Mixins are used throughout all of our partials.
 Some of the mixins are considered as _UI mixins_ which produce user interface related elements such as arrows and icons.
 * **6.** 3rd party vendors are located here only if they aren't available in [Bower](http://bower.io).
-Place modified bower style components also here.
+Place modified bower style components here.
 * **7.** Contains all the shared configurable variables that can be used in all of our included partials.
-Component configurations are added here as well.
+Component configurations are added here.
 * **8.** This is our primary sass file which collects all the partials.
 Read more about it in the next section.